FZambia/centrifuge/examples/tornado_application/README.md

 Centrifuge client's application example
 =======================================

-First, run Centrifuge, create new project and bidirectional category "python" in it and then run this app with correct Centrifuge address, project id and project secret key:
+First, run Centrifuge, create new project and namespace `public` in it with `publish` permission and then run this app with correct Centrifuge address, project id and project secret key:

 ```bash